How To Retain Your Best Employees – techniques and strategies

 So it is crucial to formulate some good employee retention techniques and strategies as guiding-posts for your company.

-All growing organizations around the world consider employee retention a major strategic imperative as it critically impacts the long-term success and profit of the organization.
+All growing organizations around the world consider employee retention a major strategic imperative.
+The retention process critically impacts the long-term success and profit of the organization.

 On average, the cost incurred in hiring and training the replacement is equivalent to six to nine months of a mid-level employee’s salary.

 If it is a managerial position, it can go even higher.
-And if you are looking for senior positions, you would need the assistance of head-hunters to get the right candidate and the whole exercise would prove to be an even costlier affair.
+And if you are looking for senior positions, you would need the assistance of head-hunters to get the right candidate.
+And this whole exercise would prove to be an even costlier affair.

 So, what do you do?